Apple’s €850m Irish data centre project goes up in smoke

 After fighting a seemingly never ending battle with campaigners, Apple has thrown its Ireland data center project into the ‘too hard basket’.

 The idea for its €850m data center in western Ireland was first announced in 2015 but since then has been plagued with planning battles, most recently culminating in the Irish Supreme Court.

 Despite being strongly supported by the Irish government, two locals dug their toes in and commenced a lengthy battle against the tech giant’s plans to construct a massive data center in Athenry.

 Ireland’s High Court approved the facility plans in October last year and many thought that would put an end to proceedings, but the plucky locals weren’t finished and recently won a legal argument to take the battle all the way to the Supreme Court.

 This was the straw that broke the camel’s back, as Apple elected to just call it a day and walk away.
 The company released a statement saying:

-According to Ireland business minister Heather Humphreys, before Apple ditched its plans for the Athenry data centre, the government had been in the process of changing the laws to remove some of the red tape around data centre planning and make the process easier.
+According to Ireland business minister Heather Humphreys, before Apple ditched its plans for the Athenry data center, the government had been in the process of changing the laws to remove some of the red tape around data center planning and make the process easier.